 Also, after Porto, you can decide to follow an alternative route along the coast.
 Beginning in Matosinhos, the path is very well marked following the shore.

 Cities & Distances

 El Camino Portugués passes through numerous villages, towns, and cities, entering Spain via Tui.
-A particularity of this route is the abundant availability of services such as bars, restaurants and shops available, which are a result of a rather dense demographic.
+A particularity of this route is the abundant availability of services such as bars, restaurants, and shops available, which are a result of a rather dense demographic.
 It is very rare to walk more than an hour without coming across a bar or a restaurant.
-Thus, there is no need to carry excessive amounts of water or food on you making it a great option newbies or those who do not want to give up certain standards.
+Thus, there is no need to carry excessive amounts of water or food on you making it a great option for newbies or those who do not want to give up certain standards.

 When To Go on the Camino

 Given that Portugal and Galicia are outlined by the Atlantic Ocean, the climate is quite whimsical and generous on rainfall.
 Every pilgrim should be adequately prepared for the possibility of rain regardless of the season.

 The busiest months are, naturally, July and August.
 Thus, beware of crowded facilities as well as considerably hot and humid weather.
 For those who want to witness nature in its bloom, the month of April, May and June offer refresh weather and a sprout of greenery.
 Early autumn is also still fairly dry and considerably less busy.